 Tips for hiking Gunsight Lake

-- After the falls the water will be on your left and there’s some open areas that are perfect for spotting a moose.
+- After the falls the water will be on your left and there are some open areas that are perfect for spotting a moose.
 We didn’t see one, but several groups ahead of us saw a very large bull moose.

 Story of our day hiking Gunsight Lake Trail